canonical/k8s-snap/docs/src/snap/explanation/ingress.md

 For further details on Kubernetes Services, refer to the upstream documentation:[Kubernetes Service][Service].

-## What is Ingress?
+## Ingress

 TODO: how do I add my pretty little picture here?

-[Ingress][Ingress] is a Kubernetes Resource that is responsible for managing external access (via HTTP and HTTPS traffic) to services within your cluster.
+[Ingress][Ingress K8s] is a Kubernetes Resource that manages external access by handling both HTTP and HTTPS traffic to services within your cluster.
-The Ingress provider forwards the traffic to a service and the service forwards the traffic to a pod on which a desired application may be running inside of a container.
+Traffic routed through the Ingress is directed to a service, which in turn forwards it to the relevant pod running the desired application within a container.

 The Ingress Resource lets you define rules on how traffic should get handled.
+Learn more about these rules and how to implement them here:
-See [Ingress Rules][Ingress Rules].
+[Ingress Rules][Ingress Rules].

 While the Ingress Resource manages the routing rules for the incoming traffic, the [Ingress Controller][Ingress Controller] is responsible for implementing